-9. A minimum of 3 meetings of the Committee should be called in each academic year.
+11. A minimum of 3 meetings of the Committee should be called in each academic year.
+The first meeting will not occur before members have had an opportunity to attend training in weeks 5 and 6 of semester one.
 Meetings should be scheduled to allow full student participation.
 Meetings should be timetabled to avoid narrow time constraints where members do not have time to raise points deemed to be important.
 Mechanisms should be available to allow groups of members to have additional meetings called in case of need.

-10. In the case where there are a large number of members on any SSC there may be pre-meetings to determine a priority of discussion points.
-This may consist of the chair and any sub-committee deemed appropriate by the SSC.
+12. In the case where there are a large number of members on any SSLC there may be pre-meetings to determine a priority of discussion points.
+This may consist of the chair and any sub-committee deemed appropriate by the SSLC.

-11. Contributions for the agenda should be called for two weeks prior to the meetings and an approved agenda should be circulated at least one week prior to the meetingIn the case where sub-committees are being used, the agenda should be viewed and agreed at pre-meetings prior to the main meeting of the SSC.
-Every member of the SSC shall have the right to submit items for inclusion on the agenda and to submit papers for discussion.
+13. Contributions for the agenda should be called for two weeks prior to the meetings and an approved agenda should be circulated at least one week prior to the meeting.
+In the case where sub-committees are being used, the agenda should be viewed and agreed at pre-meetings prior to the main meeting of the SSLC.
+Every member of the SSLC shall have the right to submit items for inclusion on the agenda and to submit papers for discussion.

-12. Student members of the SSC will be expected to attend training sessions offered by LSU.
+14. All SSLCs should have the following agenda as a minimum.
+This does not preclude Schools/Departments including additional agenda items as and when appropriate:

+Apologies

+Minutes of the last meeting

+Matters arising

+Reports (can include reports from):

+Chair

+Teaching & Learning Co-ordinator

+Programme President(s)

+Academic Librarian

+University consultations

+Reports to be considered at least once in the academic year:

+Outcomes from the NSS and actions taken in response

+Outcomes from Student Module Feedback Questionnaires and actions taken in response

+External Examiner reports and actions taken in response

+Programme and module reports / issues by year group (undergraduate and/or postgraduate)

+Any other business

+Date of the next meeting
-13. Full minutes shall be kept of each meeting.
-It is suggested that these include a note of action required.

-14. The minutes shall be circulated to every member of the SSC and forwarded to the next Departmental Staff Meeting.
-A copy shall also be sent to the Dean and to the Secretary of the relevant Faculty Board and the Vice-President (Education) of the Students' Union.
-It is suggested that a copy should also be displayed on a notice board in the Department for information, and put on the departmental intranet where they should remain accessible for five years.
-A copy should also be sent to appropriate staff in other departments contributing to the Department's programmes of study.
+15. Full minutes shall be kept of each meeting.
+These minutes will clearly action all points raised; along with the initials of the member of staff responsible for ensuring the point is actioned and reporting back at the following SSLC.
+16. The minutes shall be circulated within 10 working days of the meeting by email to every member of the SSLC and forwarded to the next School/Departmental Staff Meeting.
+A copy shall also be sent to the the Vice-President (Education) of the Students' Union.
+A copy should also be displayed on a notice board in the School for information, and put on Learn / the School intranet where they should remain accessible for five years.
+A copy should also be sent to appropriate staff in other Schools contributing to the School’s programmes of study. .

-15. The following minimum information should be made available to all student representatives:

-Departmental Handbooks

-Programme Handbooks

-Programme Regulations and access to the module database *

-University Regulations for Awards and associated matters *

-Past Departmental SSC Minutes and papers

-Briefing on the role of the departmental SSC and other academic decision-making bodies

-* Available on University web pages: students should be made aware of appropriate links.

-The Students' Union will provide all student representatives with a briefing on the role of student representatives and training in the skills required to perform this function.

-16. The University encourages links between SSCs and Loughborough Students Committees in Departments (Annex)

-Last amended by Senate - March 2009